What is a Second Mortgage and How Do You Qualify for One?

 Sarah Harris

-A title search is a review of public records to confirm legal ownership of the property, typically completed by a title company.
-This is one of the most crucial steps when you're purchasing a house — you can expect your mortgage lender to require a title search before approving your home loan.
+A title search is a review of public records to confirm legal ownership of a property.
+It’s one of the most crucial steps when you’re closing on a house, and you can expect your mortgage lender to require a title search before approving your home loan.
+If any issues arise regarding ownership of the property, the sale may fall through.

 You’ll hold title, or ownership claim, in the property when the seller signs the deed over to you at closing.
+For example, when you purchase a home, the deed transfer gives you clear title and full ownership rights to that property.
 The deed is then filed with your local government (generally the county recorder’s office) and made public record.

 The title search is conducted during the closing process, which occurs after your offer has been accepted by the seller and before you officially become the new owner.
 Closing generally takes at least 30 days, and the title search is an important step in the process.

-There are two types of title searches: full coverage and limited.
-Full-coverage searches are used for real estate purchases; limited searches are typically for refinancing.
+There are two types of title searches: full-coverage and limited.
+Full-coverage searches are used for real estate purchases, while limited searches are typically for refinancing.

 A full-coverage search goes back decades, sometimes 40 to 60 years, to find any issues that may affect the title.
 A limited search usually deals solely with the present owner and any records related to their claim on the property.
 Since full-coverage searches are more extensive, they can take longer to conduct.